 Presbyterian Women (PW) Circles meet the first week of each month for Bible study, fellowship, and service/mission opportunities.
 Women’s circles are always open to new members.
 Most circles meet from September through May.
 Click here for more information .

-MOPS stands for “mothers of preschoolers” – but don’t let that confuse you.
 MOPS is about meeting the needs of every mom of a child from conception through kindergarten.
 Being moms is what brings us together and allows us to build a community.
 The early years of being a mom are just as foundational to you as they are to your baby, and those years are filled with unique needs that other moms instinctively understand.
+Our meetings provide a place for moms to share their stories and experiences while growing together and supporting each other.
 Click here for more information and to register for MOPS.

 For additional groups, please go to Group Finder.

 Need a place for your little ones during class/small groups?
 Please visit Childcare.

 Small groups are made up of four to twelve people who want to connect with God, with others, and with God’s work in the world.
 Small groups learn together, pray together, play together and serve together.
 They are also one of the key ways that our congregation experiences the care and love of God.
 Small Groups are a critical tool to help us become more like Christ together for the world.

 We invite you to consider being part of a small group that meets your needs, whether one for men, women, couples, families, or those who want to do service together.